 Under the skin, the 328 utilized a slightly modified 308 chassis and Ferrari’s usual four-wheel independent suspension and disc brakes.
 More significant were the changes made to the car’s V8 engine, which now produced 260 horsepower in U.S. trim (a gain of 30 hp over the 308 QV), thanks to a displacement increase to 3.2 liters from 3.0, reworked heads and cams and a new electronic ignition system.

 The automotive press was impressed.
-Road & Track, for example, reported that the “328 powerplant rewards with its enormous flexibility.
+Road & Track_, for example, reported that the “328 powerplant rewards with its enormous flexibility.
 This is an engine that will motor sedately around town, making soothing rumbling noises, or will wind itself up to redline with that exciting Ferrari snarl that has echoed around every major race circuit in the world.”
-The story continued, “On any sort of road, smooth or bumpy, this is a car that will lope through high-speed bends effortlessly” and “Certainly most drivers will rarely approach [the car’s] limits on the road, but will instead delight in the supple ride characteristics and the precise cornering ability.”
+The story continued, “On any sort of road, smooth or bumpy, this is a car that will lope through high-speed bends effortlessly” and “Certainly most drivers will rarely approach [the car’s] limits on the road, but will instead delight in the supple ride characteristics and the precise cornering ability.”screen load">

 R&T did question the gearbox’s reluctance to shift into second when cold, the awkward angle of the steering wheel, the confusing HVAC system and the “devilishly well hidden” interior door releases, but concluded that “the 328 is a fine example of evolutionary improvement and a wonderful driving machine.”